 - Do we need ultimate meaning that transcends the self and its limitations?

-Confirmed participants in the Meaning Summit include Michael Steger, Crystal Park, Phillip Shaver, Kiran Salagame, Maurits Kwee, Chi-yun Lin, Paul T. P. Wong, Salvatore Maddi, Deborah Khoshaba, Robert Neimeyer, Jonathan Raskin, Stefan E. Schulenberg, and Brent Potter.
+Confirmed participants in the Meaning Summit include Alex Pattakos, Alexander Batthyany, Michael Steger, Crystal Park, Phillip Shaver, Kiran Salagame, Maurits Kwee, Chi-yun Lin, Paul T. P. Wong, Robert Neimeyer, Joshua Hicks, Rebecca Schlegel, Jonathan Raskin, Stefan E. Schulenberg, Veronika Huta, and Brent Potter.
 Please visit our speaker website for a complete list of our invited speakers.

 Throughout the four days of Conference, numerous workshops, panel discussions, symposia, paper presentations and poster sessions will explore the fundamental issues of what makes life worth living.
 There will also be opportunities for informal discussions with speakers and other conference participants.

-INPM Professional Workshops offer the latest innovative and evidence-based clinical skills to practitioners.
+INPM Professional Workshops (Thursday, July 24, 2014) offer the latest innovative and evidence-based clinical skills to practitioners.
 There are limited seats for each workshop.
-For those interested only in the One-Day Professional Workshops, register here.

 - Finding Meaning in Dreams (Dr. Stanley Krippner)